Nathanael Greene: Death

-A year later, on June 12, 1786, Greene fell ill due to sunstroke, and he died at Mulberry Grove on June 19, 1786, at the age of 43.
+A year later, on June 13, 1786, Greene fell ill due to sunstroke during their return home from Savannah, with his wife, having stopped to visit William Gibbons.
+They had been guests of Major Nathaniel Pendleton the previous night.
+Gibbons and Green walked around the former's rice field to view the crop.
+The sun was "intensely hot," but Greene felt he was accustomed to such temperatures, having been a soldier.
+On their final leg home, Greene complained of a severe pain in his head.
+On June 15, his forehead was inflamed and swollen.
+On advice from Major Pendleton, who had come to visit, Greene's wife arranged for a doctor to visit the next morning.
+Over June 17 and 18, his condition worsened, and it was decided to blister Greene's temples in order to relieve the blood pressure in his head.
+The treatment came too late, however, and Greene "lapsed into a total stupor, from which he never revived."
+Greene died at Mulberry Grove early in the morning of June 19, aged 43.
+General Anthony Wayne, whose plantation was nearby, was present at Greene's death.

 The official cause of death was sunstroke.
-Some have posited that Greene rode through the Georgia heat because he was afraid that Gunn would attack him after the sun went down.
+(Some have posited that Greene rode through the Georgia heat because he was afraid that Gunn would attack him after the sun went down.)

-For over a century, his remains were interred at the Graham Vault in Colonial Park Cemetery in Savannah, alongside John Maitland, his arch-rival in the conflict.
+The day after Greene's death, his body was transported by water to Pendleton's home, which occupied the corner of Bay Street at Barnard Street in Savannah.
+The funeral procession to the city's Colonial Park Cemetery began around 5.00 PM.
+For over a century, Greene's remains were interred in the Graham Vault, alongside John Maitland, his arch-rival in the conflict.
 On November 14, 1902, through the efforts of Rhode Island Society of the Cincinnati President Asa Bird Gardiner, his remains were moved to a monument in Johnson Square in Savannah.
 Greene Square, about a third of a mile southeast of Johnson Square, was named for him upon its platting in 1799.